Fiction and

 I

-mentioned earlier that I would also say a word about continental
+earlier that I would also say a word about continental aesthetics but

-analytic aesthetics tend, as we know, to adopt very different
+aesthetics tend, as we know, to adopt very different approaches to

 their subject matter but one feature they share is that theoretical

-both contexts make extensive use of the notion of ‘reality’; and
+analyses in both contexts make extensive use of the notion of

 Early

-that world, turning it into the ideal of a self-identical art … It is
+world, turning it into the ideal of a self-identical art … It is by

-of its separation from empirical reality that the work of art can
+virtue of its separation from empirical reality that the work of art

 I

-should be honest and confess that I do not know precisely what this
+honest and confess that I do not know precisely what this somewhat enigmatic statement

 means, but I do note that it seems to rely heavily on concepts termed